 * European markets down after China sell-off

-* Treasury yields at seven-year highs set tone
+* Treasury yields at 7-year highs set tone

 By Virginia Furness

-LONDON, Oct 8 (Reuters) - European markets fell on Monday as investor confidence took a knock from last week’s spike in Treasury yields and from a Chinese market slump brought on by concern that an escalating trade war with the United States could curb China’s growth.
+LONDON, Oct 8 (Reuters) - European markets fell heavily on Monday as investor confidence took a knock from last week’s spike in Treasury yields and from a Chinese market slump brought on by concerns that an escalating trade war with the United States could dent China’s growth.

-Chinese markets re-opened after a week’s holiday, and stocks recorded their biggest one-day drop since February, with the Shanghai-Shenzhen CSI300 down more than 4 percent for only the second time in more than 2 1/2 years.
+Chinese stocks returned from a week’s holiday to record their biggest one-day drop since February, with the Shanghai-Shenzhen CSI300 down more than 4 percent for only the second time in more than 2-1/2 years.

 The fall in global equities boosted demand for the dollar as investors rushed for safety.
-Against a basket of its rivals the U.S. currency rose 0.3 percent, edging towards a 14-month high hit in mid-August.
+Against a basket of its rivals the greenback rose 0.3 percent, edging towards a 14-month high hit in mid-August.

 Investor fears of higher U.S. interest rates, global protectionism, emerging market weakness and an Italian budget row have all combined to send equities sharply into the red in October, with world stocks down more than 2 percent already.

-The dark mood in China sent shivers across Asian markets and will add to investors nervousness — the MSCI benchmark emerging markets equity index dropped 0.8 percent to its lowest level since May 2017 and is now down 5.5 percent in October, the biggest monthly loss since January 2016.
+The dark mood in China sent shivers across Asian markets and will add to investors nervousness - the MSCI benchmark emerging markets index dropped 0.7 percent to its lowest level since May 2017, and is now down 22 percent from January’s peaks.